noiseprotocol/noise_spec/extensions/ext_hybrid_forward_secrecy.md

  * The first occurrence of the `"e"` token is replaced with `"e, f"`.
  * The second occurrence of the `"e"` token is replaced with `"e, g"`.
- * If `"e"` appears in the pre-message, then it is considered the first occurrence of the `"e"` token and the next occurence in the pattern body is replaced with `"e, g"`.
+ * If `"e"` appears in the pre-message, then it is considered the first occurrence of the `"e"` token and the next occurrence in the pattern body is replaced with `"e, g"`.
  * All occurrences of the `"dhee"` token are replaced with `"dhee, fg"`.
  * If the pattern contains `"e"` in its pre-message, then `"f"` is added